bhavikmewar/Splunk-Brute-Force-Detection-Lab/README.md

 *Figure 3: SPL search results displaying multiple failed logon attempts (Event ID 4625) from a single source IP*

-- *index=wineventlog EventCode=4625* - tells splunk search in the wineventlog index and only show Event ID 4625
+*index=wineventlog EventCode=4625*
+- Looks in your main index
+- Filters for Windows Security logs
+- EventCode = 4625 means failed login attempts

+* | stats count as failures by Account_Name *
+- Groups logs by username
+- Counts how many failed attempts each user has
--
+- Renames it to failures

 # Behavioral Visualization
 To identify burst patterns, I analyzed failed logins over time to see spikes during the attack window.